 Any Southern University and A&M College registered student may propose changes to the Student Code of Conduct.
 Proposed amendments should be submitted in writing to the Office of the Dean of Students for review.
 The Dean of Students will then submit any accepted proposed amendments to the Vice Chancellor for Student Affairs and Enrollment Management, who will coordinate an extensive review of the proposed amendments.
-The Vice Chancellor for Student Affairs and Enrollment Management submits recommendations to the Chancellor for approval.
+The Vice Chancellor for Student Affairs and Enrollment for Student Affairs and Enrollment for Student Affairs and Enrollment submits recommendations to the Chancellor for approval.